How to order a repeat prescription

 Patients must order their own medication

-The Objective of this is;
+The aim of this is;

-To ensure patient led ordering within the GP Practice is safe and efficient
+- To ensure patient led ordering within the GP Practice is safe and efficient

-To reduce waste and help climate change
+- To reduce waste and help climate change

-To increase uptake of the Electronic Prescription Service (EPS)
+- To increase uptake of the Electronic Prescription Service (EPS)

-To increase uptake of on-line ordering - encouraging use of the NHS App and GP Clinical System
+- To increase uptake of on-line ordering - encouraging use of the NHS App and GP Clinical System

 You can help reduce this cost by taking responsibility for managing your own medicines effectively through: